Advanced standing towards either the UNE Bachelor of Exercise and Sports Science or the UNE Bachelor of Clinical Exercise Physiology

 For students seeking advanced standing in the Bachelor of Clinical Exercise Physiology who have completed a degree (minimum AQF Level 7 qualification) leading to the award of a Bachelor degree in or related to the field of exercise and sports science, advanced standing will be assessed as follows:

-When apply for advanced standing towards the Bachelor of Clinical Exercise Physiology Course you must submit the following:
+When applying for advanced standing towards either the Bachelor of Exercise and Sports Science or the Bachelor of Clinical Exercise Physiology Course you must submit all of the following:

 - A completed online Advanced Standing Application Form clearly stating for which UNE units you are seeking Advanced Standing based on previous studies;